-I don’t like beets!
-My sister and her best friend tried a beet-diet in the 90′s and ever since then, I just never had anything to do with that red root vegetable.
+I never really liked beets…my sister and her best friend tried a beet-diet in the 90’s and ever since then, I just never had anything to do with that red root vegetable.
 I guess some people say that beets taste like dirt and I sort of see what they are saying.
 But when I saw beets at the farmer’s market last week, I thought I should give it a shot.
 After all, Kitchen Tested isn’t just about trying new things.
 It’s also about being adventurous with food and, believe me, trying beets again was certainly risk-taking in my kitchen.

 4-5 medium beets